 With the strong prevalence of social media, more and more businesses in the optical industry have started their own campaigns.
 Successful implementation of an optical social media campaign can be a challenge, but if done right, can be very beneficial to your business.
 Not only does a social campaign blast information to a large amount of people, but it also adds brand personality and value to your company name.

-There’s a lot of popular advice out there about social media, but much of it should not be followed if you want to be effective.
+There’s a lot of popular advice out there about social media, but much of it should not be followed if you want to be effective in the eyecare industry specifically.
 So, we have come up with 7 pieces of advice that you should ignore when implementing your optical social media campaign.

-Facebook, Twitter, Instagram, Pinterest, Vine…the list goes on and on.
+Facebook, Twitter, Instagram, Pinterest, TikTok…the list goes on and on.
 With all the social media platforms out there today, it is a common perception that you should use every one available in order to reach more people.
-However, by choosing a select few, you can manage your campaign more effectively.
+However, by choosing a select few, you can manage your time more effectively.

-If the people you want to connect with don’t use Instagram, it probably isn’t a wise idea to focus any attention on it.
-Instead, choose the platforms that your audience uses the most and focus on connecting with the right people.
+If the patients you want to connect with don’t use Instagram, it probably isn’t a wise idea to focus any attention on it.
+Instead, choose the platforms that your patients use the most and focus on connecting with the right people.
 By narrowing down the platforms you use, you can focus on creating quality content.

 Yes, having followers is critical because the goal of social media is to reach and engage an audience.
 However, the more followers, doesn’t always mean the better.
 Think about it this way: would you rather have thousands of followers who had no interest in what you were saying, or a couple hundred followers who actively read and interact with your posts?

 Attracting a solid base of followers who will repeatedly interact is more important than trying to rack up as many followers as possible.
 This smaller group will likely be more interested in your products and ultimately become loyal customers.